Last Updated on 28 November 2025 by Cycloscope

 We reach the trailhead to Onami Lake in the early afternoon.
 Onami-Ike is a lake in a volcanic crater, the highest in Japan at 1,412msl.

 There’s a shelter where to take cover in case of an eruption, we leave the bikes there, where we plan to sleep tonight.
-On the move again, by foot up to the lake, we don’t have much time so we rush a bit.
+On the move again, by foot up to the lake, we don’t have much time, so we rush a bit.

-The trek takes around 40 minutes, more if you take it easy, begins with a series of paved steps, and quickly becomes rougher, anyway doable almost by everybody.
-When finally we reach the top the view dazes us, the lake is stunning, surrounded by a sort of unnatural silence, even though it is the most natural thing there is.
+The trek takes around 40 minutes, more if you take it easy, begins with a series of paved steps, and quickly becomes rougher, anyway doable for almost everybody.
+When we finally reach the top, the view dazes us;Â the lake is stunning, surrounded by a sort of unnatural silence, even though it is the most natural thing there is.

 There is a trail that goes all around and even to Mt.
-Karakunidake but we are tired, and it’s too late.
+Karakunidake, but we are tired, and it’s too late.
 We’ll climb the Karakuni tomorrow from another trail.

 Hiking Ebino Plateau and Mt.
 Karakuni in Kirishima